s-celles/ipecmd-wrapper/docs/index.md

 IPECMD Wrapper provides a clean, Pythonic interface to the IPECMD command-line tool, making it easy to integrate PIC microcontroller programming into your Python projects and build systems.

+!!! warning
+    This project is currently in active development.
+APIs may change between versions.

+!!! info "AI-Generated Content Notice"
+A significant portion of this project's content (including code, documentation, and examples) has been generated using AI assistance.
+Please review all code and documentation carefully before use in production environments.
+We recommend thorough testing and validation of any AI-generated components.

 ## Features

 - **Cross-platform**: Works on Windows, Linux, and macOS